kevinsullivan/cs-dm/notes/reqs-specs-impls.rst

 the proposition *Kevin plays Tennis*.
 For each possible person name, *P*, there is a corresponding proposition, *PlaysTennis(P)*.

 Some such propositions might be true.
-(At least PlaysTennis(Tennys) is true in our example.)
-Some might be false.
-A parameterized proposition thus encodes a *property* that some things (here people) have and that some don't have (here the property of being a tennis player).
+For instance, *PlaysTennis(Tennys)* is true in our example.
+Others might be false.
+A parameterized proposition thus encodes a *property* that some things (here people) have and that others don't have (here, the property of *being a tennis player*).

 A property, also sometimes called a *predicate*, thus also serves to identify a *subset* of elements in a given *domain of discourse*.
 Here the domain of discourse is the of all people.
-The subset of people who actually do *play tennis* is exactly the set of people, P, for whom *PlaysTennis(P)* is a true proposition.
-Properties are either true of or not true of given things, and they thus also implicitly pick out subsets of things that have the given property.
+The subset of people who actually do *play tennis* is exactly the set of people, P, for whom *PlaysTennis(P)* is true.

 We note briefly, here, that, like functions, propositions can have multiple parameters.
-For example, we can generalize from *Tennys plays Tennis **and** Tennys is from Tennessee* to *P plays tennis and P is from L,* where P ranges over people and S ranges over locations.
+For example, we can generalize from *Tennys plays Tennis **and** Tennys is from Tennessee* to *P plays tennis and P is from L,* where P ranges over people and L ranges over locations.
 We call a proposition with two or more parameters a *relation*.
 A relation picks out *combinations* of elements for which corresponding properties are true.
-So, for example, the *pair* (Tennys, Tennessee) is in the *binary relation* (set of pairs) picked out by this parameterized proposition, while the pair (Kevin, Tennessee) is not, because Kevin is actually from New Hampshire, so the proposition *Kevin plays tennis **and** Kevin is from Tennessee* is not true.
+So, for example, the *pair* (Tennys, Tennessee) is in the relation (set of *P-L* pairs) picked out by this parameterized proposition.
+On the other hand, the pair, (Kevin, Tennessee), is not, because Kevin is actually from New Hampshire, so the proposition *Kevin plays tennis **and** Kevin is from Tennessee* is not true.
 More on relations later!